 Leadership networking is about developing and using your networks in a way that builds relationships and strengthens alliances in service of your organization’s work and goals.
 The ability to influence others in informal ways rather than solely exercising your positional/hierarchical power is very important in today’s workplace.

 As noted in our guidebook Leadership Networking: Connect, Collaborate, Create, a robust leadership network helps provide access to people, information, and resources.
 It goes beyond knowing or linking to lots of different people.
-It’s about being able to use those connections wisely to solve problems and create opportunities.”
+It’s about being able to use those connections wisely to solve problems and create opportunities.

 - Be sincere.
 Networking isn’t a ploy for getting your way.
 If you earn a reputation as someone who takes but doesn’t give, who uses information inappropriately, or who breaks confidences, your networks will shut down.

 - Share resources.
 Having resources such as information, services, and access will build your leadership network through give and take.
 Reciprocity is important.
 Become skilled at resource bartering, know your assets, and share them appropriately.
 This is a key part of collaborating across boundaries.

 - Be a savvy negotiator.
 Effective negotiators know when to push hard and when to back off, when to share information and when to hold back, when to swap resources, and when to trade short-term outcomes for a long-term goal.
-Avoid playing hardball and avoid being viewed as a pushover.
+Avoid playing hardball, and avoid being viewed as a pushover.

 - Learn to manage conflict.
 Learn skills for resolving conflict.
 When conflict occurs within your network, try to appreciate the opposing view.
 Look for points of mutual agreement.
 Express your position in a way that’s helpful to resolving the conflict.

 A strong leadership network will serve you and your organization well, but it can also extend beyond the job.
-If you have a great reputation within your network, you have the advantage of having a solid group of contacts who can be resources if you start a job search or look to extend your professional reach,” Grayson adds.
+If you have a great reputation within your network, you have the advantage of having a solid group of contacts who can be resources if you start a job search or look to extend your professional reach.